Screening Tools and Referral Training

 Tennessee’s Early Intervention System (TEIS)

-The START program is a collaboration with Tennessee’s Early Intervention System (TEIS) funded by the Tennessee Department of Intellectual and Developmental Disabilities.
+The START program is a collaboration with Tennessee’s Early Intervention System (TEIS) funded by the Tennessee Department of Disability and Aging.
 Click here for video about the program and learn about the program’s 2022 expansion in this webinar

 This image portrays START Overview by TNAAP.

-Tennessee Early Intervention System (TEIS) is a statewide program sponsored by the Tennessee Department of Intellectual and Developmental Disabilities.
+Tennessee Early Intervention System (TEIS) is a statewide program sponsored by the Tennessee Department of Disability and Aging.
 It is mandated under the Individuals with Disabilities Education Act (IDEA), Part C, to provide early intervention services to children eligible under this act.
 TEIS is a network of nine district offices that provide home-based, early intervention services to young children with special needs (birth to three years) and their families.